 The modular system of templates, which users themselves can author, allows extension of Stat-JR's functionality to include novel statistical methodology and algorithms, thus allowing statistical researchers and algorithm developers to disseminate their techniques to those who would find them useful.
 The template system also allows Stat-JR to be readily tailored to different research fields, for example with the use of discipline-specific terminology and techniques.

 Stat-JR is distributed with MLwiN, and is therefore currently free to UK academics, and otherwise available for purchase; see our Ordering & Installing Stat-JR page for further details on how to order / upgrade.

 Stat-JR's licence agreement (PDF, 29kB) details warranties, copyright, etc.

-Stat-JR currently only runs under Windows OS but can be run from a Linux/Mac machine through a virtual machine or a Windows emulator.
+Stat-JR currently only runs under Windows OS but can be run from a Linux/Mac machine through a virtual machine or a Windows compatibility layer such as Wine.
 We are hoping to make it cross-platform in the future.

 Users interact with both TREE, DEEP and LEAF interfaces via a browser (although they can (and for most users will) be running locally on your machine).
 Our most extensive tests have been with Chrome and Firefox, and we recommend using one of these browsers.
 Internet Explorer is known to have problems with DEEP, however will generally work with TREE and LEAF (although with reduced performance).
 Please let us know via our Bug Report Form if you experience any particular difficulties.

 The best place to start is by looking at the software manuals: e.g. try running some of the simpler templates presented in the TREE Beginner's Guide, which also includes a Quick-start section to help you become familiar with the basics of the TREE interface (the TREE interface itself also features tooltips: i.e. help and advice which appears in some regions as your cursor hovers over them).